pdvelez/CV-lecture-quizzes-python/readme.md

 * 3A-L2
 * 3B-L3

-I am still working on the remaining lectures.
 If there is a quiz missing in the existing sections, open a ticket and I will work on it as soon as possible.